 We know what you’re thinking: With so many games in the series, which Final Fantasy game should I start with first?
 As it so happens, the games have almost no continuity between releases.
 Instead, they merely share thematic elements and recurring creatures or character archetypes, such as Moogles or an engineer named Cid.

 If you want to check out the Final Fantasy series for yourself, we’d generally recommend starting with the newest core game available for whichever platform you own.
-For current-generation gamers, Final Fantasy XV is the newest release, and it’s available across PlayStation 4, Xbox One, and PC.
-The classic version of Final Fantasy VII is also available on current-gen platforms, though it’s by no means a modern release.
+As of 2021, Final Fantasy 7 Remake is the newest release, and it’s available across PlayStation 5, PS4, Xbox One, and PC.
+The classic version of Final Fantasy VII is also available on previous-gen platforms, though it’s by no means a modern release.

 Is there an order to play Final Fantasy games?

 Since the series has effectively no continuity, there’s no preferred order in which to play Final Fantasy games.
 Each one does something a little bit different, but with the exception of FFX-2, none of them follow up on the events of previous releases.